AG Bell Arts & Sciences Award Program

 - Bilateral hearing loss or Auditory Neuropathy (AN) must have been diagnosed prior to the child’s fourth birthday (pre-lingual).
 Note: children with unilateral (one-sided) hearing loss or unilateral AN do not qualify.

-- The child’s hearing loss must be in the moderate to profound range.
-This means that the child must have an unaided Pure-Tone Average (PTA) of 55 dB or greater in the better-hearing ear in the speech frequencies of 500, 1000 and 2000 Hz.
+- The child’s hearing loss must be in the moderately-severe to profound range.
+This means that the child must have an unaided Pure-Tone Average (PTA) of 55 dB or greater in the better-hearing ear in the speech frequencies of 500, 1000, 2000 and 4000 Hz.
 Children with cochlear implants meet this eligibility requirement.
 NOTE: this may not apply for children who have been diagnosed with AN.
 For information on required documentation for AN, please see the “documentation” section on the Application Submission Instructions page of the application packet.

-Formula for calculating the PTA: On the unaided audiogram, look at the results for the better hearing ear at 500, 1000 and 2000 Hz and add those three numbers together, then divide that total by three.
+Formula for calculating the PTA: On the unaided audiogram, look at the results for the better hearing ear at 500, 1000 2000 and 4000 Hz and add those four numbers together, then divide that total by four.
 The result is the Pure Tone Average.
 To be eligible for this award, the child’s PTA must be 55 dB or greater.

 - Listening and Spoken Language must be the child’s primary mode of communication.

-- The child must be enrolled in or registered for the science or art program selected.
+- The child should be enrolled in or registered for the science or art program selected.

 - The child (and primary contact) must reside in the United States, including territories, or in Canada.